Invasion of Privacy (album): Release and promotion

 Prior to the release of Invasion of Privacy, Cardi B promoted its lead single "Bodak Yellow" in several live performances, including at the BET Awards 2017 afterparty on June 25, 2017, during the 2017 MTV Video Music Awards pre-show on August 27, at the 2017 BET Hip Hop Awards on October 6, and on Jimmy Kimmel Live! on October 18.

 While accepting her iHeartRadio Music Award for Best New Artist at the 2018 iHeartRadio Music Awards on March 11, 2018, Cardi B revealed that Invasion of Privacy would be released in April 2018.
-On March 26, 2018, she revealed both the official artwork and title for the album.
+On March 27, 2018, she revealed both the official artwork and title for the album.
 The album was made available for streaming on April 5, 2018, through Atlantic Records, and was released for digital download worldwide the following day.

 On April 7, 2018, Cardi B performed the first three singles on Saturday Night Live.
-On April 9, she co-hosted The Tonight Show Starring Jimmy Fallon, becoming the first person ever to co-host the show.
+On April 9, she co-hosted The Tonight Show Starring Jimmy Fallon, becoming the first person to co-host the show.
 Cardi B also performed during the Coachella Valley Music and Arts Festival on April 15 and April 20, 2018.
 She also performed at the Broccoli City Festival 2018 on April 28, 2018; she was also supposed to perform at the Wireless Festival in July, however, the performance was cancelled due to her pregnancy.
 Her summer tour in support of the album, which would run from May 4 until July 29, 2018, in the United States, Norway and Ireland, and all performances until September were also cancelled.

 Cardi B was also originally scheduled to be the opening act on Bruno Mars's 24K Magic World Tour in North America during September and October 2018, however, she withdrew as she just had her daughter, Kulture.
+A deluxe edition including "Money", "Press", and potentially three other tracks was intended to be released on January 25, 2019 but was scrapped for unknown reasons.